2012-2013 Hauser Scholars

 Aside from competition law, Sima is passionate about education.
 She tutored for a number of courses while completing her undergraduate and graduate degrees and has continuously been involved in education initiatives in South Africa.
 Sima acted as a Finance Director of, and a tutor for, the Sithembele Matiso Social Development Project which provides academic support to High School students at the Khayelitsha Township, Cape Town.
 Before leaving for New York, Sima was involved in the Alexandra Education Committee initiative, which provides financial, academic and mentoring support to scholars from the Alexandra Township, Johannesburg.

-At NYU, Sima will pursue an LL.M. degree specialising in competition, innovation and information law.
+At NYU, Sima will pursue an LLM degree specializing in competition, innovation and information law.

 Ms. Rosa Raffaelli